John Savage (soldier): Death and legacy

-The Siege of Bolougne
+The Siege of Boulogne

 Henry VII's expeditionary force headed to Boulogne and laid siege to the port city on 18 October 1492.
 Sir John Savage was killed during the course of this siege.
 Whilst riding around the walls of the city with fellow Bosworth veteran Sir John Riseley in order to conduct a reconnaissance of the walls and fortifications in preparation for the military offensive, the two knights were intercepted by the enemy.
 Despite being heavily outnumbered Savage refused to surrender to his foes and fought to his death.
 His actions created enough of a diversion to allow Riseley to escape and flee on 'a most speedy horse'.
+Save for this the siege was largely uneventful and was broken off after several weeks when the French King Charles VIII offered King Henry favourable terms.

 Legacy of the siege

 The siege proved to be a successful show of force, and led to the Treaty of Etaples by which Perkin Warbeck was expelled from France with his support withdrawn.
 The terms of the treaty also included the English accepting French control of Brittany, and the French paying Henry an indemnity of 742,000 crowns, payable at 50,000 crowns per annum, equivalent to 5% of the crown's annual income.
 Savage was one of only three named casualties of the siege, the other two being George de Vere and Sir Thomas Milbone.

 Warbeck was eventually captured following the second of his two landings in England, and the collapse of the army he had raised.
 He was later executed following an escape attempt.
 Savage's uncle Sir William Stanley was also later executed for allegedly supporting Warbeck, although the evidence was only circumstantial.
 Such was the perceived threat posed by Warbeck that no leniency could be afforded, even for those who had helped put Henry on the throne.